jmuss07/Engineering_4_Notebook/README.md

   ```
 ### Reflection

-This assignment also went pretty well, though I definitely had to give myself a refresher on the coding for the LEDs, especially when combining them with the for-loop.
+This assignment also went pretty well, though I definitely had to give myself a refresher on the coding for the LEDs, especially when combining them with the ```for``` loop.
 I also needed to take some time to get used to wiring things to the Pico, since the pin system/arrangement/setup is much different than that of a Metro or Uno.

 &nbsp;